nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 [A pattern language](https://en.wikipedia.org/wiki/Pattern_language) is an organized and coherent set of patterns, each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise.
 ---
-## goal
----
-### organisational improvement
-- Find the weakest part of your organization
-- Find a pattern that is likely to strengthen it
-- Apply the pattern
-- Measure the improvement or degradation
-- If the pattern improved things, go to step 1 and find the next improvement; otherwise, undo the pattern and try an alternative.
----
 ## Well-Known Examples
 ---
 ### Coplien & Harrison 2004.